Considering a water fast and curious about when you’ll stop feeling hungry?

 If you were to eat on the dot of every hour, your body would start to expect feeding on the dot of every hour.
 Not because it needs so much food, but because ghrelin would become over-active in sending signals.

 (In the video he mentions results that were discovered in mice but that doesn’t mean I agree with mice for testing dieting results etc.)

 Fasting is a great way to discover just how well we can function without food.

-With fasting, the expectation of food is broken and the body learns to switch over to burning fat for fuel, just as it would if you practiced a keto diet.
+With fasting, the expectation of food is broken and the body learns to switch over to burning fat for fuel, just as it would if you practised a keto diet.

 But the problem with a keto diet for vegans (in my opinion) is that it’s too restrictive.
 Many of the healthy vegetables we eat are high carb for a keto diet, but they actually form a healthy part of our WFPB diet.

 The role of ketone bodies is useful while fasting, but in the feasting window, I prefer to eat a balanced plant-based meal and include oily foods like avocado which are whole and healthful.

 Fasting’s a way to break the chains we all wear and which attach us to food and make us dependent on specific eating times.

 It can literally liberate us from living in slavery to ghrelin.